Predicting open quantum dynamics with data-informed quantum-classical dynamics: Appendices

-{\it Molecular dynamics of $R(t)$} -- Standard Langevin integrator ~\cite{zhang2019unified} is used to simulate the molecular dynamics of $R(t)$.
-The radial ($x$ and $y$ directions) and axial ($z$ direction) motion are controlled with the same friction constant (damping time $\tau=100$ms) but different amplitude of white noise to maintain their respective temperature $T_r=6\mathrm{\mu K}$ and $T_a=18\mathrm{\mu K}$.
+$F_i(t)$ is the gradient force from the optical trap on the $i$-th ($i\in [1,6]$) component of $R$.
+The radial ($x$ and $y$ directions) and axial ($z$ direction) motion are controlled ~\cite{kubo1966fluctuation} with the same damping time ($\tau=100$ms) but different amplitude ($A$) of white noise ($\xi$) to maintain their respective temperature $T_r=6\mathrm{\mu K}$ and $T_a=18\mathrm{\mu K}$.